AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ### Create a new Demo Application

 > This section is based on the video series Spatie Laravel Permission by Tony Xhepa.
-The sries
+The series > was created three or so years ago, and as a result, some of the information is outdated.
-> was created three or so years ago, and as a result, some of the information is outdated.
+>
 > These notes aim to update to Laravel 12, and provide code that works with this version fo
 > the framework.
 >